 GeogSoc is our very active student society that organises social and academic events throughout the year, including extra-curricular trips, formal and informal get-togethers.
 You will also have a student mentor to help you make the transition to university.

-Overall, 91% of our graduates are in work or further study within six months of graduation (DLHE survey, 2016-17).
+Overall, 95% of our graduates are in work or further study 15 months after the end of their course .